My Favorite Anime is Primarily of the Sci-fi, Space, and Apocalyptic Subgenres

 It is Really Hard to Know What to Watch

-If you want to watch some anime, the hardest thing to do or know is what to watch since there are thousands of titles within a dozen or more anime genres that mirror the genres found in Hollywood movies although the subgenres range from hentai (can be found on porn sites), mecha, post-apocalyptic, sports, to vampire (this is not all of them, so if you want the complete list, check out this fantastic page).
+If you want to watch some anime, the hardest thing to do or know is what to watch since there are thousands of titles within a dozen or more anime genres that mirror the ones found in Hollywood movies although the subgenres range from hentai (can be found on porn sites), mecha, post-apocalyptic, sports, to vampire (this is not all of them, so if you want the complete list, check out this fantastic page).

 Limited Time Only, as of August 2018